radareorg/radare2-book/registers.md

       rflags = 0x00000202
       rsp = 0x7fff386b5080

-The values in eax, oeax and eip has changed.
+Values stored in eax, oeax and eip have changed.

-To store and restore the register values you can just dump the output of 'dr*' command to disk and then re-interpret it again:
+To store and restore register values you can just dump the output of 'dr*' command to disk and then re-interpret it again:

     [0x4A13B8C0]> dr* > regs.saved ; save registers
     [0x4A13B8C0]> drp regs.saved ; restore

-In the same way the eflags can be altered by the characters given in this way.
-Setting to '1' the selected flags:
+EFLAGS can be similarly altered.
+E.g., setting selected flags:

     [0x4A13B8C0]> dr eflags = pst
     [0x4A13B8C0]> dr eflags = azsti

-You can easily get a string representing the last changes in the registers using the 'drd' command (diff registers):
+You can get a string which represents latest changes of registers using `drd` command (diff registers):

     [0x4A13B8C0]> drd
     orax = 0x0000003b was 0x00000000 delta 59